VoltiusApp/marketplace/README.md

-# Termust Plugin Marketplace
+# Voltius Plugin Marketplace

-The official plugin registry for [Termust](https://github.com/termust/termust) — a modern SSH client built with Tauri, React, and Rust.
+The official plugin registry for [Voltius](https://github.com/voltiusApp/voltius) — a modern SSH client built with Tauri, React, and Rust.

 ## For users

-Browse and install plugins directly from the **Settings → Plugins → Browse** tab in Termust.
+Browse and install plugins directly from the **Settings → Plugins → Browse** tab in Voltius.
 No account required.

 ---